statikfintechllc/Ascend-Institute/README.md

 ⸻

+## How GremlinGPT Was Built

+Every line of GremlinGPT, from its core scripts to its documentation, was generated with the help of ChatGPT’s Data Analyst mode (by OpenAI).
+This includes:
+- All system and agent scripts
+- README and project documentation
+- Self-training logic and feedback loops
+- Example prompts and launch instructions

+GremlinGPT is a living demonstration of what’s possible when you use AI to build AI, end-to-end.

+*Yes, even this note was drafted with a little help from ChatGPT.*

+⸻

 > **WARNING**: This is a high-function, recursive agent framework designed for full autonomy.
 > Do not deploy unsupervised unless you know what you're doing — or you're the CEO.